gvwilson/sensibleadventures/nardica/nardica.md

 Aunt Naggie wiped her eyes on her sleeve.
 The galley seemed smaller than it had.

-Iffy's cabin still smelled like vinegar, but she closed the door anyway and snibbed the lock.
+Iffy's storage locker still smelled like vinegar, but she closed the door anyway and snibbed the lock.
 There was no need to rig an antenna---like most ships her age, the *Guinevere* had microfine wires woven into her hull for all-around radar,